Essential Skills Indicator (ESI)

 - speak with your Employment and Income Assistance Case Coordinator;

-- speak with your Training and Employment Services Career Development Consultant;
+- speak with your Skills and Employment Partnerships Career Development Consultant;

 - or you can register by calling 204-282-9980.